-Generally, students can join labs of faculty mentors that participate in the graduate program students enter through.
-Many faculty at UW-Madison participate in multiple training programs.
-Thus, students are advised to join a graduate program that 1) covers course material and disciplinary focus matching the student’s interests, 2) includes a broad set of faculty mentors whose lab the student may be interested in joining, 3) offers other degree opportunities (e.g. required internships) that match the student’s interests in training.
+Generally, students can join labs of faculty mentors who participate in the graduate program students enter through.
+Students are advised to join a graduate program that 1) covers course material and disciplinary focus matching the student’s interests, 2) includes a broad set of faculty mentors whose lab the student may be interested in joining, 3) offers other degree opportunities (e.g. required internships) that match the student’s interests in training.

-Below is a list of relevant training programs and the CGSI faculty members that participate in those programs.
+Below is just a subset of the most common training programs that span genomics and the CGSI faculty members that participate in those programs.
 Application materials can be found on corresponding program websites.

 - Population Health & Epidemiology (Broman)